 What love to blame, darling, what love to blame?

-I loved you quite, of this I thought you knew;
+I loved you truly, this I thought you knew;

 He loved you too, three hearts, two loves, one shame.

-There love of both, your selfish heart did skew;
+There love from twain your selfish heart did skew;

 Love of one’s self is not but vanity –